OUR COMMITMENTS

 To measure our performance in terms of range management, we use the number of items available every year, their life cycle and the number of discontinued and unsold products (that will be distributed to the most needy or recycled, as appropriate).

-Today, all SOLO Group's brands offer 480 items, their life cycle is on average 8 years and in 2021 we have discontinued 47 products.
+Today, all Solo Paris's brands offer 480 items, their life cycle is on average 8 years and in 2021 we have discontinued 47 products.

 People

-Behind all SOLO Group brands’ products, there are people who have imagined, designed, manufactured, transported and sold them, and those who wear them.
+Behind all Solo Paris brands’ products, there are people who have imagined, designed, manufactured, transported and sold them, and those who wear them.
 Therefore, products could not exist without these people.
 This is why many of our projects are aimed at improving living conditions inside and outside the workplace.
-SOLO Group is committed to guaranteeing security and respect for people and for their working conditions behind every garment of its brands.
+Solo Paris is committed to guaranteeing security and respect for people and for their working conditions behind every garment of its brands.

 To keep this strong commitment, we organise our actions along two lines.
 The first one focuses on working conditions of workers who participate in the manufacture of products, whereas the second one focuses on the contributions we make to associations or organisations that aim to improve the living conditions of concerned people.